Cavaliers, Hornets aim to make adjustments

 “Starting the game off strong, not waiting until the second half,” Cavaliers guard Darius Garland said of a needed adjustment.
 “We knew they were going to come in and try to fight.”

 Garland missed Friday night’s loss at Miami with a sore quad before scoring a game-high 28 points Sunday.
-Teammate Jarrett Allen missed Sunday’s game because of an eye injury sustained late in Friday night’s game.
+Teammate Jarrett Allen, who missed Sunday’s game because of an eye injury sustained late in Friday night’s contest, joins Donovan Mitchell (sprained finger) in being ruled out for Tuesday’s game.

 Allen is important for the Cavaliers because he averages 33 minutes per game when he plays.